 If you cope a lot with data, and don’t want to be limited to mere data crunching, but to draw out some useful insights instead, and share professional-looking reports, then Power BI is for you.

-Although any Office 365 subscription allows for basic experiments in Power BI desktop (with reports stored locally), you will need a professional (or academic) subscription to “Publish” your reports on the Power BI service (the web interface), for later visualization in OneNote.
+Although any Office 365 subscription allows for basic experiments in Power BI desktop (with reports stored locally, and limited sharing options), you will need a professional (or academic) subscription to “Publish” your reports on the Power BI service (the web interface), for later visualization in OneNote.

 First, in Power BI desktop, connect to your Professional account, and “Publish” your report.

 Then, go in the Power BI App (web), and obtain an URL.

 Then, paste it within OneNote :

 With this addition, OneNote handles more than 20 formats : Watch by yourself !

 A word of caution : you are potentially granting “access by anyone on the internet” with the “Publish to web” option.
 If your data are confidential, that may not be the right option (I am currently investigating how to use Power BI Embedded and/or Azure to keep the report stored privately, and will update this post as soon as I figure out how to achieve that).

 Thanks to Mike Tholfsen, for sharing this great news with us on twitter !